AlcoholRehabHelp Logo

 • Hallucinations

-Throwing up a lot of blood after drinking alcohol can also cause anemia.
-Anemia refers to a low red blood cell count (RBC).
+Throwing up a lot of blood after drinking alcohol can also cause anemia (low red blood cell count or RBC).
 This means your blood cannot carry enough oxygen to your lungs or the rest of your body.2

 Diagnosis

-To receive a diagnosis, your doctor will need to examine everything from your digestive tract to your liver and gallbladder.
+To receive a diagnosis, your doctor must examine everything from your digestive tract to your liver and gallbladder.
 Treatment depends on the underlying condition or other causes of throwing up blood.12

 Excessive alcohol use can cause other medical conditions and problems, too.
-It is linked to heart disease, liver disease, pancreas problems, some types of cancer, and chronic or permanent brain damage.1
+It is linked to:1

 How to Prevent Vomiting Blood After Drinking

-Abstaining from alcohol is the most effective measure to prevent hematemesis.
+Abstaining from alcohol is the most effective measure to prevent vomiting blood or hematemesis.
 Reducing your alcohol intake can also help prevent throwing up blood.

-Here are a few other things you can do to try to avoid vomiting blood:
+Here are other things you can do to try to avoid vomiting blood:

 • Eat before drinking